Skip to content

 Cons

-• Voicemail transcriptions only available on higher tiers
+• Voicemail transcriptions are only available on higher tiers

-• Desktop app only available on higher tiers
+• Desktop app only available on the higher tiers

-With Ooma, you can make unlimited calls in the US, Canada, Mexico, and Puerto Rico.
+Ooma Office lets you make unlimited calls in the US, Canada, Mexico, and Puerto Rico.
 However, you need to upgrade if you want voicemail transcriptions, which is the same limitation you run into with Vonage.

-If you absolutely need voicemail transcriptions and MMS, Ooma probably isn’t the right fit for your business.
-But if you’re willing to pay a higher price to unlock ‘advanced’ features (while paying for legacy features you may not need), this is a Vonage alternative to consider.
+If you need voicemail transcriptions and scheduled messages but you’re on a budget, Ooma Office probably isn’t the right fit.
+But if you’re willing to pay a higher price to unlock ‘advanced’ features (while paying for legacy features you may not need and a one-time activation fee that costs $49.95), it’s a Vonage alternative to consider.

 Key features of Ooma